-Learn How to Send Emails in WordPress via SMTP
+How to Send Emails via SMTP in WordPress5 min read

 In this tutorial we will provide a step-by-step guide on how to configure WordPress to send email using SMTP.

 Customer care is a crucial part for every business.
 That’s why it is important that you always stay in touch with your customers.

 Step #1: Install an SMTP plugin

 In this tutorial will be using the WP Mail SMTP plugin, which has proven to be an invaluable and useful tool for every WordPress user.
 The plugin itself comes free of charge and works perfectly well on our WordPress hosting platform.

 - Log into your WordPress account as Administrator.

 - Once logged in, navigate to the Plugins page to add a plugin and press Add New.